 Work your way from the top of the room to the bottom so that once you're ready for the floor to go in, there's much less chance of damaging it.
-If you're installing furniture that is extremely heavy then you might wish to glue the floor down with adhesive for extra stability.
+This counts for new kitchens and islands too, so always fit the floor after units have been installed rather than before.
+This way you'll make sure your new floor doesn't buckle under the weight.

-HOW TO FIT YOUR NEW FLOOR HERRINGBONE SPC FLOORING
+HOW TO FIT YOUR NEW FLOOR HERRINGBONE LAMINATE